Webhook (v2)

 Advanced Configuration - mTLS Certificate

-Please notice that a flow that is being triggered with an expired certificate, or whose validity has not yet started, will not run.
-Additionally, a Flow being activated by a certificate that does not match with the webhook setup will not run as well.
+Note: A flow that is being triggered with an expired certificate, or whose validity has not yet started, will not run.
+Additionally, a Flow being activated by a certificate that does not match the webhook setup will also not run.

 WARNING: Incoming webhook calls must be comprised of their certificate and respective private key.
 The private key is not saved or stored and does not reach the Extension Kit area.
 It is only used to guarantee the ownership of the matching inbound certificate during the process.